-We have significant scale with over 200,000 square feet of extensive laboratories, manufacturing, and test facilities and the support of a supply chain of over 500 proven contractors.
+We have significant scale with over 500,000 square feet of design, laboratories, manufacturing, and test facilities and the support of a supply chain of over 500 proven contractors.
 This provides us with the engineering capabilities necessary to deliver on large and complex missions, in a way that smaller emerging space companies may be unable to manage.

-The combination of our agility and scale positions us to service both emerging space companies that require fast and cost-efficient solutions as well as large commercial and government customers that require customization and high-volume capabilities.
+The combination of our agility and scale positions us to service both large commercial and government customers as well as emerging space companies, delivering a range of solutions from those that require customization and high-volume capabilities to those that require fast and cost-efficient solutions.